 You shouldn't have to hardcode a cost into a full model: it should follow from a properly specified affect (perhaps you would need one with more than binary states).
 That is, the model should reflect the intuition that people will say "50" instead of the actual price of "51" not because 51 is costly for some reason, but rather to (a) communicate uncertainty or lack of confidence about the exact cost - I know there was a CogSci paper in 2011(?) about this but I forget the exact title, sorry, maybe something about number preference - or (b) if more precise information isn't relevant.
 A model that included these factors should get the pragmatic halo effect to follow naturally, rather than getting an effect [to the extent there is one - see my #1] for a more uninteresting reason.

 While there may be a way to use a more fine-grained representation of affect to capture the different degrees of affect conveyed by sharp versus round numbers (e.g. confidence levels, etc), our model posits that pragmatic halo is primarily driven by utterance costs, while hyperbole is primarily driven by affect.
 What unifies the ways in which the two phenomena are modeled is the fact that in both cases, the listener reasons about the speaker’s communicative goals and performs joint inference on the goal and the meaning.
 Our model thus shows that incorporating goal inference allows us to flexibly integrate different types of linguistic and nonlinguistic knowledge in the listener’s reasoning.
 We believe that this is a rather interesting and novel explanation for the pragmatic halo effect, and we hope that our revision reflects this more clearly.

+It is worth noting that the symmetry between round and sharp numbers (50 vs 51) must be initially broken in some way.
+Whether this is via a cost term or another contingent assumption about those lexical items may be a matter of taste.

 Also, why was utterance cost set as it was, and how dependent were the final results on the particular value of C(u)?

+We have fit C more systematically in the revised manuscript.
 Please see our response to the editor’s comment (1).

 5. Finally, this is by no means a criticism, just a thought question for future work.
 It seems to me that this model (which accepts non-truthful interpretations by interpreting them as non-literal) would break if it ADDITIONALLY had the capacity to recognise that sometimes people lie: either it would always think that a non-truthful interpretation was a lie, or it would think that all non-truthful interpretations were hyperbole or pragmatic halo.
 (I might be wrong.)
 People, obviously, can make sense of both nonliteral interpretations and blatant lies.
 How would you try to reconcile both possibilities within a single model?
 (We can even allow the liar to not be very good - i.e., to be modelled by not taking the recursion very far).
 This could, I think, be very interesting (maybe even interesting enough for PNAS) because the answer is much more non-obvious (at least to me!).